rar0n/sd-webui-Lora-queue-helper/README.md

 This should make the excellent extension by Yinzo work while using symbolic links to your Lora's.

 #### Usage tip (also see Tips below)
- + Tick **Use Custom Lora path**, then paste in your category folder of Lora's you want to test.
+ + Tick **Use Custom Lora path**, then paste in your category folder path of Lora's you want to test.
     + (My Lora folders are far too numerous to be useful without "Use Custom Lora path", as in the below tip #3)
  + Under **Select Directory** click "All", or just the folders you want.
  + Then under **Lora** select the Loras you want (or click "All").